Nuitka/Nuitka/README.rst

     except ValueError, e:
         print e

-Which then can be reduced by avoiding the raise and catch of the exception, making it:
+Which then can be lowered in complexity by avoiding the raise and catch of the exception, making it:

 .. code-block:: python